adammccartney/midiSequencer/README.md

 for an instrument).

 ## Todo

-27. April 2021
+28. April 2021
++ get gui to talk to logic structure for segments (selecting harmonies)
++ fire a tracer bullet and check that you haven't just built a pile of pooh
 + add help menu (work with h key to toggle display of available modes)
-+ add two text input fields per HarmonicField on the GUI in order to manager root and mode input
-+ figure out correct scope to make PitchSetManager from gui.
-PitchSetManager depends on two input criteria: root, mode
 + make QuantizedPitchManager for each hfield and hfieldgraph instance in top level ofApp.h
 + implement QuantizedPitchManager::processMidiNote()

+27. April 2021
++ ~~add two text input fields per HarmonicField on the GUI in order to manager root and mode input~~
++ ~~figure out correct scope to make PitchSetManager from gui.
+PitchSetManager depends on two input criteria: root, mode~~
 + ~~open midi port for noteins~~
 + ~~fix segfault after integrating unit tests~~
    - ~~eliminate any leftover calls to mock functions in HarmonicFieldGraph~~
 + ~~integrate unit tests~~
-+ get gui to talk to logic structure for segments (selecting harmonies)
-+ fire a tracer bullet and check that you haven't just built a pile of pooh

 23. April 2021
 + ~~implement and test getters for Note relative time and probabilty members~~